th-nuernberg/usermgmt/README.md

 usermgmt generate-config
 ```

 You can acquire a default configuration.
-This ouput goes to the stdout of the terminal by default.
+This output goes to the stdout of the terminal by default.
 You can create a local configuration file via piping.
 This example creates a local default configuration file at '/home/foo/conf.toml' via piping